joyjitchatterjee/DeepRLTurbineVesselTransfer/README.md

 # DeepRLTurbineVesselTransfer
-Supplementary material for our paper "Deep Reinforcement Learning for Maintenance Planning of Offshore Vessel Transfer" in submission to RENEW 2020, Lisbon, Portugal.
+Supplementary material for our paper "Deep Reinforcement Learning for Maintenance Planning of Offshore Vessel Transfer" at RENEW 2020, Lisbon, Portugal.

 Initially, SMOTE can be performed using the appropriate script.
 And as the second step, utilise the fault prediction using XGBoost with SHAP game theory approach to predict fault types.
 Finally, utilise the simulated RL enviornment in the grid map based on the Taxi Problem OpenAI Gym and train the RL algorithms of your choice.
 You can utilise Tensorflow for training DQN, SARSA, Expected-SARSA and Q-Learning Models.